The Trouble with Maggie Cole cast and spoilers from ITV drama

 "Also part-time resident is the handsome Marcus, who rents a cottage to write his best-selling novels."

-In the fourth episode this week (Wednesday, March 25), Maggie’s headmaster husband Peter has to contend with a campaign for his resignation and journalists are calling trying to dig up family skeletons…Fortunately, his ever dependable secretary is watching his back.

-Money lenders Patrick and Phil are putting pressure on Alex to repay his debts and Marcus and Jill’s relationship blossoms when he accompanies her to the ‘planning meeting’ at the village hall for the village celebrations.
-Maggie and Peter turn up just as a big family secret is publicly revealed.

-Next week (Episode 5, April 1), Maggie is in need of some time alone so she heads to the pub to get a room and amend another ‘radiogate’ wrong.
+In the fifth episode this week (Wednesday, April 1), Maggie is in need of some time alone so she heads to the pub to get a room and amend another ‘radiogate’ wrong.
 She learns the real story of landlord Brian, who is far from a ‘gangster on-the-run’.

 With no rooms free, Maggie stays with daughter-in-law Becka and they have a rare moment of bonding.
 Peter is working late at the school when his secretary Karen reveals her feelings towards him in a very unexpected way.